Type 2 Diabetes in Children - Treatment Overview

 usually no longer needs insulin.
 His or her own body may start making enough

 low blood sugar episodes.
-Your doctor will determine
+Your child's doctor will determine

 the target range for your child's blood sugar that will prevent damage from diabetes